 - Next, ask delegates to write a counter-assumption alongside each of their actual assumptions.
 A counter-assumption an opposing or alternative argument to the actual assumption.

 - The next stage is for delegates to work down the list and delete any assumption / counter-assumption pairs where it would make little difference to their idea selection whether the assumption or the counter-assumption were actually the case.

-Then ask delegates to review the contents of the matrix they have just completed and summarise their overall insights about the idea in a visual – such as a poster – ready for sticky dot voting.
+Delegates will then review the contents of the matrix they have just completed for validating their business ideas. and summarize their overall insights about the idea in a visual – such as a poster.
+You could then move on to sticky dot voting.

 Sticky dot voting

 This is a quick, widely used voting method.
 Once all the summarised ideas are on display give each group member a number of sticky dots (for example 5 each) to ‘vote’ for their favourite solution or preferred option.
 The number of sticky dots can vary according to what you think will work.

 Give everyone a few minutes of quiet review planning time so that they can privately work out their distribution of votes.